 Soft, fluffy mini white vanilla cakes with lilac syrup and vanilla Swiss meringue buttercream, topped with lilac blossoms

-Combine lilac blossoms, sugar and water in a small saucepan.
+In a small saucepan combine sugar and water.
 Bring to a boil over medium heat, stirring gently to dissolve sugar.
 Add the lilac blossoms and stir gently.